 Vacuum ability

-Neither the Husqvarna 150BT nor the Stihl BR 200 has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+Both the Husqvarna 150BT and the Stihl BR 200 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR